Helpful Information for LGBTQI+ Tourists considering Uganda

-An African Welcome is not just a verbal greeting.
-It is welcome that you take on the responsibility for your well-being.
+An African Welcome is not just a verbal greeting, it is welcome that you take on the responsibility for your well-being.
 That is what we do for our clients when on Safari.
 The concept of African hospitality begins with acceptance.
 While under our roof on Safari, your well-being, safety, and security are our focus.

-More and more accept the offer and come to Uganda to see the Mountain Gorillas, Chimpanzees, the wildlife, and the River Nile.
+More and more accept the offer and come to Uganda to see the Mountain Gorillas, Chimpanzees, wildlife, and the River Nile.

 Our Take as a Tour Operator – Yes, there are risk factors to consider:

 Are Gay and Lesbian Tourists safe on a Safari in Uganda or Rwanda?
 If you are a gay traveler and want to maintain your safety in Uganda, please exercise a reasonable amount of discretion.
-Many Ugandans have many misconceptions about gay people, and it’s best not to call too much attention to yourself in a country like Uganda.
+Many Ugandans have many misconceptions about gay people, and it’s best not to pay too much attention to yourself in a country like Uganda.

-Our Recommendation to any tourist, no matter what their sexual orientation, is not to show Affection in Public.
+Our Recommendation to any tourist, no matter their sexual orientation, is not to show Affection in Public.
 That is frowned upon, but at the same time, it is slowly changing.